Bidireac/DadJokes/README.md

 * [Status](#status)

 ## General info
-A simple web application that generates dad jokes through an API and can set your mood for the rest of the day.
+A simple web application that generates dad jokes through an external API and that can set your mood for the rest of the day.

 ## Technologies
 Project is created with: